Iran, what the media don't tell

 Most big oil fields in the world are "empty" now or slowing down.
 (Peak-oil.)
 For the extraction from the remaining smaller fields a lot more investments are needed and the extraction speed is lower.
 The lowering capacity can only partly be compensated by other sources of energy.

-The peak in gas extraction is expected within a relative short time.
+The peak in gas extraction is expected within a relatively short time.
 The richest coal (anthracite) is depleted for the most part.
-The remaining coal is poorer in energy and demands higher extraction cost.
-Coal has a high CO2 emanation, and solutions to this problem are still in an experimental stage.
-The capacity of existing and planned nuclear plants is far too small to compensate the fall in energy.
+The remaining coal is poorer in energy and costs more to extract.
+Coal emits a lot of CO2 and solutions to this problem are still in an experimental stage.
+The capacity of existing and planned nuclear plants is far too small to compensate for the fall in energy.
 A rapid making-up of arrears cannot be expected with nuclear plants.
-For hydro-energy the interesting locations are already in use and, here too, a multiplication of capacity cannot be expected.
-Renewable energy, like wind and solar, hardly represent anything compared with global energy consumption.
-In spite of hopeful developments, its share will remain insignificant for still a long time.[2]
+For hydro-energy the best locations are already in use and, here too, a multiplication of capacity cannot be expected.
+Renewable energy, like wind and solar, supply only a small fraction of global energy consumption.
+In spite of hopeful developments, renewable energy will remain insignificant for a long time.[2]

 World population